CynthiaWeaver-Jeannine/flashcard-o-matic/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, start with these steps.

 ### Prerequisites
 * npm